All events are subject to change or cancellation. Please click or call ahead to confirm.

 The Washington’s

 Headquarters Museum includes includes three exhibit galleries, a 30-minute introductory video, and the Discover History Center.
-Tours of Fords Mansion will be made available at 10 and 11am and at 1, 2, 3 and 4pm.
+Tours of Fords Mansion are available at 10 and 11am and at 1, 2, 3 and 4pm.